nimeshneema/William-Apple-Developer-Platform/Notes/Notes for future discussion.markdown

     How does the exeuction of functions happen in a program

-    Memory layout of a running proess.
+    Memory layout of a running process.

     There's an area for dynamic allocation of memory which is used to allocate memory for entites as and when needed while the program is running.